lnls-dig/dmm7510-epics-ioc/README.md

 epicsEnvSet DMM_line "#"
 ```

-In order to define the prefixes for the DCCT application PVs:
+In order to define the prefixes for the DCCT application PVs, the following lines should be edited:

 ```
 ## Naming Convention for DCCT ----------------